joejenett/iwebthings/_posts/2024-11-28-gratitude.md

 ---
 If you observe it, Happy Thanksgiving! 🍗

+I simply must start by saying how grateful I am for my partner Kim.
+Without her, this webthing of mine would not have even been possible.

 The web is amazing.
 I’m thankful for the people encountered and how I‘ve benefitted from the wealth of knowledge and ideas it provides.
 I don’t think there’s a better way for me to celebrate than to share <span style="font-weight:500;color:#205666;">(just a few of the many)</span> people and sites I’m thankful for:

 <ul>